stupidmankind/BYpassDoc/docs/source/commands/excelgetrange .rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Enter the instance name to indicate the selected workbook

 **Sheet Name**
 	Indicate the name of the sheet within the Workbook to activate

 **Range**
-	Indicate the range to delete ex.
-A1 or A1:C1
+	Indicate the range to delete. (ex.
+A1 or A1:C1)

 **Delimiter**
 	Enter the Delimiter.
-Default is comma. ex \|,!,@ or COMMA
+Default is comma. (ex. \|,!,@ or COMMA)

 **Include First Row**
 	Select Yes if you want to include the first row in the output